A Christian Framework

 Counseling at Your Comfort Level

 Some clients desire a more overt integration of faith, while others prefer conversations that are less explicitly religious.
 Rather than pressuring clients toward particular religious practices or assumptions, counseling is approached with respect for each person's beliefs, goals, and comfort level.
+Faith is never something I force into the counseling process.
+Instead, we'll have an open conversation about the role you'd like it to play, and I'll respect that throughout our work together.

 The counseling relationship should be a place where questions can be explored honestly and thoughtfully.
 Whether someone is deeply committed in their faith, uncertain about what they believe, wrestling with doubt, or simply interested in counseling from a therapist whose worldview is informed by Christianity, they are welcome.